What is an IVU ?

 The contrast that is injected for the test is generally very safe.
 Literally, thousands of people have this injection in x-ray departments every day around the world.
 However, with every injection of the contrast medium, there is a small risk of reaction.
 Some people may develop a rash and a few may get a mild asthma attack.
 Very rarely some get a severe allergic reaction.
 The doctors and radiographers are trained to recognize these reactions and to treat them promptly.

-- 6. On whom should an IVU not be done?
+On whom should an IVU not be done ?

 If you have borderline kidney failure or established kidney failure, an IVU should not be done and alternate tests are available.
 Your doctor will ensure that your serum creatinine (blood test to know the function of the kidneys) is normal before recommending this test.
 If you are diabetic or pregnant, inform your doctor.
 Pregnant women are advised not to undergo an IVU procedure.

-- 7. Can you eat and drink after the procedure?
+Can I eat and drink after the procedure ?

 Unless some intervention has been planned on the same day, immediately after, you can consume your regular food and fluid.

-- 8. When will you get the results of the test?
+When will I get the results of the test ?

-- 9. Are there any further tests required after the IVU test?
+Are there any further tests required after the IVU test ?

 Sometimes yes, based on the IVU findings your doctor may ask for further tests that can help in planning your treatment.